lsd-ucsc/hakkell.paper/README.md

-it builds an executable that defaults to `+RTS -N4`, and it executes `benchprep.sh` to set your CPU (if on linux) to 1.6GHz and turn of frequency scaling.
+it builds an executable that defaults to `+RTS -N4`, and it executes `benchprep.sh` to set your CPU (if on linux) to 1.6GHz and turn off frequency scaling.
 After that, it runs benchmark mode.

 If you run `make bench`, feel free to zero out `benchprep.sh` first.